 One of his sponsors, Back Country Cuisine, will be providing the freeze-dried food he will need.

-"I'll boil the water, drop the food in and dinner will be sorted," he said.
+"I'll boil the water, drop the food in and dinner will be sorted."

-He will be using the twin-hulled polystyrene supply raft Mr Cook designed and built, and is lending to him for his swim.
+He will be using the twin-hulled polystyrene supply raft Mr Cook designed and built.

 "In the next couple of weeks I will get the raft in the water - I've been using a small parachute during training to get a feel for the drag created."

-He is presently doing 5km before work three days a week but is planning to begin stepping that up in the next few weeks.
+He is doing 5km before work three days a week but plans to step that up in the next few weeks.

-Opus, who he works for, is providing a satellite phone so he can stay in daily contact with his family who will be staying at a back in Onepoto.
+Opus, who he works for, is providing a satellite phone so he can stay in daily contact with his family who will be staying in Onepoto.

 Fastlane Fitness, Speedy Signs and Taupo PLB Hire had also stepped in as sponsors.

-He has received the blessing and permission of the Te Urewera Board to use the lake for his personal challenge and fundraising venture for the U-Turn Trust and has set up link to the Givealittle site for donations.
+He has received the blessing and permission of the Te Urewera Board to use the lake for his challenge and fundraising venture for the U Turn Trust and has set up link to the Givealittle site for donations.